 Glenapp Castle sleeps 34 guests in 17 very individual and luxurious bedrooms and suites, including two palatial master rooms.
 There is an award winning restaurant and the castle is a 5 star hotel.

-This Scottish castle hotel offers exclusive use for family holidays, family reunions, big events and other occasions where you would like to get a group of family and friends together and be looked after with incredible service.
+This Scottish castle hotel offers exclusive use for family vacations, family reunions, big events and other occasions where you would like to get a group of family and friends together and be looked after with incredible service.
 It is situated in a magnificent spot over looking the sea with amazing views of Ailsa Craig.
 There are wonderful coastal walks and plenty of championship and non-championship golf courses nearby.
 Easy access to beautiful gardens such as Castle Kennedy and Logan Botanic gardens.
 There are beautiful unspoilt beaches to enjoy and the castle also has it’s own boat for guests to use, called ‘The Glenapp’!
+If you’re interested in Gin Distilleries, Hendrick’s Distillery is only 1/2 hours drive away and worth a visit.